sumanbikram/caf-azure/[User-Guide]-Upgrade-from-v0.0.8-to-v0.1.0.md

 1. Due to the extent of updates, all policies and roles provided as part of this module will be redeployed.
 Please carefully review the output of `terraform plan` to ensure there are no issues with any custom configuration within your root module.
 1. If you are using custom templates, you will need to verify references to policies and roles defined within this module.
-1. The following template types will need checking for references to policies and roles as listed in the [Changes](#changes) section below:
+1. The following template types will need checking for references to policies and roles as listed in the [resource changes](#resource-changes) section below:
    1. Archetype Definitions
    1. Policy Assignments
    1. Policy Set Definitions